-Local ED Professionals Municipalities Land Developers Realtors/Realtor Associations By 2023, there will be increased coordination of regional air service providers, destinations, freight movement.
-Tasks Develop an ad hoc committee comprised of board, staff, and community stakeholders from the Lewiston-Nez Perce County Regional Airport and the Pullman Regional Airport to develop a plan to coordinate services that would enhance air travel and freight movement as well as create opportunities for cost-sharing Partners Lewiston-Nez Perce County Regional Airport Pullman Regional Airport Airport providers/suppliers Reginal industry Increased air service by the attraction of one new carrier New destinations from regional airports due to an additional carrier Joint marketing campaigns will be executed with regional airports, tourism entities, and private business Freight distribution will increase by 5 percent through regional airports By 2025, existing capacity will be leveraged to develop a robust middle mile and last mile system that provides sufficient redundancy and bandwidth to ensure critical communication services are maintained.
-Tasks Local ED Professionals identify and convene stakeholder groups Map and evaluate existing broadband systems Map ITD conduit/other publicly available conduit Identify E-Rate Network Map IRON network Identify and aggregate anchor institutions (industry, education, libraries, and healthcare) for collaborative opportunities Increase redundancy and/or bandwidth in one or more North-Central Idaho communities based upon evaluation of existing broadband systems Increase use of existing or new financing/funding for development, operation, and maintenance of middle and last mile infrastructure
+Partners Economic Developers Local ED Professionals Municipalities Land Developers Realtors/Realtor Associations By 2023, there will be increased coordination of regional air service providers, destinations, and freight movement.
+Tasks Air service stakeholders will develop an ad hoc committee comprised of board, staff, and community stakeholders from the Lewiston-Nez Perce County Regional Airport and the Pullman Regional Airport to develop a plan to coordinate services that would enhance air travel and freight movement as well as create opportunities for cost-sharing.
+Partners Lewiston-Nez Perce County Regional Airport Pullman Regional Airport Airport providers/suppliers Regional industry Increased air service by the attraction of one new carrier.
+New destinations from regional airports due to an additional carrier.
+Joint marketing campaigns will be executed with regional airports, tourism entities, and private business.
+Freight distribution will increase by 5 percent through regional airports.
+By 2025, existing capacity will be leveraged to develop a robust middle mile and last mile system that provides sufficient redundancy and bandwidth to ensure critical communication services are maintained.
+Tasks Local ED Professionals identify and convene stakeholder groups.
+Map and evaluate existing broadband systems.
+Map ITD conduit/other publicly available conduit.
+Identify E-Rate Network.
+Map IRON network.
+Increase redundancy and/or bandwidth in one or more North-Central Idaho communities based upon evaluation of existing broadband systems.
+Increase use of existing or new financing/funding for development, operation, and maintenance of middle and last mile infrastructure.